-Squaring away the basic infrastructure will cost you ~$70 per year for something like WordPress, or ~$150 for a premium website builder.
+Squaring away the basic infrastructure will cost you ~$33 for the first year if you use WordPress, or ~$150 for a premium website builder like Wix.

-From there, you could squeak by exclusively with free extensions, or, more realistically, you’ll probably spend at least another $100-$200 on premium extensions.
+From there, you could get by with using exclusively free extensions, or, more realistically, you’ll probably spend at least another $100-$200 on premium extensions.

 Do you have any questions about how much a website should cost?
 Ask away in the comments!